 Skip to main content

-Nearest neighborhood search is the problem of finding the M closest points for a given point in an N-dimensional vector space.
-The most straightforward approach to solve this problem is a brute force search where the distance between all points in the vector space and the reference point is computed.
-This method guarantees perfect accuracy, but it is usually too slow for practical applications.
-Thus, nearest neighborhood search problems are often solved with approximative algorithms.
-Approximative nearest neighborhood search techniques, in conjunction with embedding methods allow to search huge amounts of media (pictures, songs, articles, etc.) in milliseconds.
+Nearest neighborhood search is the problem of finding the M closest vectors to a given vector in an N-dimensional vector space.
+The most straightforward approach to solve this problem is an exhaustive (brute-force) search which computes the distance between the reference vector and all other points in the vector space.
+While method guarantees a perfectly accurate result, but it is usually too slow for practical applications.
+As an alternative, approximative algorithms use greedy heuristics to find the M closest vectors much faster.
+This allows to semantic search of picture, song, text embeddings in milliseconds.

 Blogs:

-In terms of SQL, the nearest neighborhood problem can be expressed as follows:
+In terms of SQL, a nearest neighborhood search can be expressed as follows:

 LIMIT N